The 5K race starts at 09.30am, followed by the 10K at 9.40am – an optional live musical ‘warm up’ for both races starts at 09.15am.

-The 10k follows a route that exits out of Priory Park, up Park Avenue North, around the back of the waterworks, up and around Alexandra Palace train station and into the lower areas of Alexandra Palace Park.
-It exits via the Farmers Market, into Priory Road, up Redston Road and then there is a second lap, which finishes back in Priory Park.
-To view route map click here
+The 5K and 10K races follow a route that exits out of Priory Park, up Park Avenue North, around the back of the waterworks, up and around Alexandra Palace train station and into the lower areas of Alexandra Palace Park.
+5K runners exit Alexandra Palace Park via the Farmers Market, down into Priory Road, running back into Priory Park for the finish line.
+10K runners exit Alexandra Palace Park, down into Priory Road, taking the first left turn up Redston Road to do a second lap, finishing their race back in Priory Park.
+To view route for both map click here

 Once again we have again obtained a Traffic Management Order (TMO) to close off Priory Road from 09.30 – 11.00am – from the Middle Lane roundabout to the traffic lights at the bottom of Muswell Hill Road; thus ensuring safety and facility for the runners exiting and entering Priory Park and running down Priory Road.
 We also have a TMO to close off Park Avenue North for 20 mins from 09.30 – 09.50am.
 This is to ease the flow of runners and prevent too much congestion at the start of the course, and as the runners leave Park Avenue North via the alleyway and into Northview Road.
 The 10k route is marshalled by a large voluntary team of marshals from London Heathside Athletics club who help direct runners around the 10k course.
 Also in attendance are CSP (Combined Service Provider) marshals who specialise in traffic management and road closures.
 Both these groups of marshals are there for your safety, so please pay attention to their directions.

-It is best to come to the park dressed for your run, but wearing warm outer clothing that can be removed before your event.
-After the run, changing and shower facilities will be available at the YMCA North London Fitness Centre, 1 km away, on the corner of Elmfield Avenue and Tottenham Lane.
+After the run, changing and shower facilities will be available at the YMCA North London Fitness Centre which is a 1km away, on the corner of Elmfield Avenue and Tottenham Lane.

 There will be plenty of water available in the start/finish area, and your well-deserved doughnut (generously donated by Dunn’s the Bakers) after you finish your run.
-There are two water stations out on the Adult 10k Fun Run route just before the 2k and 4k marks, and, as this is a two-lap race, you will pass by these twice!
+There are two water stations out on the 5K and 10K Fun Run routes just before the 2K and 4K markers.
 If you feel this won’t be enough for your needs we suggest you think about carrying further personal supplies in a running water bottle.

-All runners should visit the treatment tents, where a variety of local therapists will be offering free treatments or consultations.
+A variety of local therapists will be offering free treatments or consultations to any runner who is interested.
 All are offering their services free of charge (although donations are gratefully received).

-Prize giving will take place on the Fun Run stage at an earlier time of 10.45am
+Prize giving for both races will take place on the Fun Run stage at 10.45am

 Medical and Training Information